 Cool & Unusual Things to Do in

 Maybe the most instantly recognisable skyscraper in the world, the Empire State Building is the centerpiece of New York’s epic skyline.
 The climbing frame of choice for gigantic rampaging gorilla (and Hollywood darling) King Kong, the 1,454-foot-tall tower is perhaps less sparklingly pretty than the similar Art Deco architecture of the nearby Chrysler Building.
 However, the Empire State pips its glass-spired sister-building in terms of sheer scale and fame.

 Standing atop the Empire State Building is one of the most breathtaking experiences you can have in Manhattan.
 Its Midtown location affords truly remarkable views over the entire city.
 Inside, the classy Art Deco aesthetic pervades, and its burgundy-uniformed staff are a friendly bunch with reassuring New York patois that only add to the experience.
 Fuggedaboutit!

 There’s no shortage of supertall skyscrapers in New York, or indeed around the world.
 But the Empire State Building is unique in that it’s the only one with a dedicated King Kong exhibition!

-An absolute must for kids or anyone with a penchant for monster movies, this lighthearted exhibit projects hair-raising footage of the chopper-chomping gorilla onto the windows, as he clambers up the outside of the tower in a less-than-convivial mood.
+A candidate for one of the most cool and unusual things to do in New York, it’s an absolute must for kids or anyone with a penchant for monster movies.
+This lighthearted exhibit projects hair-raising footage of the chopper-chomping gorilla onto the windows, as he clambers up the outside of the tower in a less-than-convivial mood.
 Meanwhile real giant gorilla hands appear to crash through the walls, providing one of New York’s coolest selfie opportunities.
 Monkey see, monkey do!

 What a One-derful World